 Alison Laycock with Diane Walker, Nea Harrison & Jenny Brands 2011, Researching Indigenous Health: A Practical Guide for Researchers, The Lowitja Institute, Melbourne

 This publication is available for purchase.
-The cost is $25 or $15 for community and students, plus postage.
+The cost is $10 plus postage or can be downloaded chapter by chapter.

 Supporting Indigenous Researchers: A Practical Guide for Supervisors